young boy watering tulips

 Indeed, when the mind is calm and clear, the disease cannot enter.
 “A man in peace will not get sick,” says an old Chinese saying.

-Yǎngshēng attaches particular importance to adapting to the seasons.
-For example, in the spring, it is recommended to get up earlier, when the days are longer, and to exercise more at sunrise.
-In contrast, we should spend more time sleeping in winter, when the nights are longer.
-This adaptation to the seasons includes, of course, the diet.
-In the spring, which corresponds in Chinese medicine to the organ of the liver, one should favor foods that support the liver, or even practice fasting.
+Yǎngshēng places particular importance on adapting to the seasons.
+For example, in spring, it is recommended to get up earlier, when the days are longer, and to exercise more upon waking.
+Conversely, one should spend more time sleeping in winter, when the nights are longer.
+This adaptation to the seasons naturally includes diet.
+In spring, which corresponds to the liver organ in Chinese medicine, one should favor foods that support the liver, or even practice fasting.

 Breathe

-Breath is the source of life.
-It starts with the first cry of the newborn and stops with the last breath.
-However, if the baby breathes naturally by swelling the belly, while growing up, it limits its breathing from the nose to the level of the diaphragm!
+Breathing is the source of life.
+It begins with the newborn’s first cry and ends with the last breath.
+However, while babies breathe naturally by inflating their belly, as they grow, they limit their breathing from their nose to their diaphragm!

-But a deep breath is essential to life.
-The more we breathe consciously, the more we benefit from the benefits of breathing.
-The simple act of breathing fully allows us to be more relaxed, to better nourish our organs, and to live more serenely our emotions.
-Techniques like Prānāyāma help develop a full and conscious breath.
+And deep, ample breathing is essential to life.
+The more consciously we breathe, the more we benefit from the benefits of breathing.
+The simple act of breathing fully allows us to be more relaxed, better nourish our organs, and experience our emotions more serenely.
+Techniques such as Prānāyāma help develop full and conscious breathing.

 Eat well

-As for the Greek philosopher and physician Hippocrates, dietetics is the first of the disciplines of Chinese medicine.
-We cannot hope to be in good health if we eat the processed products offered by the food industry.
-In Cambodia, for example, the massive intake of white sugar and glutamate in food has become commonplace, killing just a thousand people!
+We cannot hope to be healthy if we eat the processed products offered by the food industry.
+In Cambodia, for example, the massive use of white sugar and glutamate in food has become commonplace, killing thousands of people!

-Indeed emotional disorders, stress, are major factors of disease, especially in our contemporary world that has broken this harmony with Nature.
-But Yǎngshēng advocates taking care of our thoughts and emotions.
-This allows us to cultivate harmonious relationships with our fellow beings, an essential condition for health, longevity … and happiness!
+Indeed, emotional disorders and stress are major factors in illness, especially in our contemporary world, which has broken this harmony with Nature.
+Yangshēng advocates taking care of our thoughts and emotions.
+This allows us to cultivate harmonious relationships with our fellow human beings, an essential condition for health, longevity… and happiness!

 Do not wait to practice Yǎngshēng and enjoy its benefits: